meresey/nodemasterclass-assignment4/README.md

 # Node Masterclass - CLI Assignment

-Added capability of an administrator to to accomplish the following tasks through the CLI built into the project:
+Added capability of an administrator to accomplish the following tasks through the CLI built into the project:

 1. View all the current menu items